-Enable microsegmentation using Kubernetes native network policies.
-Apply network policy using rich context so you don’t break the application.
+Enable microsegmentation using Kubernetes-native network policies.
+Apply network security policy using rich context so you don’t break the application.

 Simplify network policy

 Save time by automating Kubernetes network policies.
-Use a simple interface to modify policies without manually changing the YAML.
+Use a simple graphical software interface to modify policies without manually changing the YAML.

-Sysdig Secure uses native Kubernetes network policies to enforce Zero Trust network security.
+Sysdig Secure uses native Kubernetes network policies to support Zero Trust network security.
 With native controls, you get better performance, reliability, and security because Kubernetes itself enforces the microsegmentation.